 - Childcare: Arrangement of child care is the group’s responsibility and is not handled by the church staff.
 First Church has a list of child care providers and procedures for any events or meetings.
 The list and procedures are kept in the “Child Care Coordinator” mail slot and the procedure is on our website.
 When making arrangements please consider the estimated number and age range of children expected.
 If you have any questions about arranging for child care, please call the church office.

 - Alcohol Policy: In 2011 the Board of Trustees adopted a policy about alcohol use at church events and on the church premises.
 It is intended to ensure compliance with the law and enhance the safety and comfort of members and guests.
 Please see the complete Alcohol Policy on our website.

 - Doors: The entrance to the building (except Sundays) is the glass doors at 1342 N. Astor Street.
 The Ogden Street and Sanctuary doors are to be used as an emergency exit only.
 The inner door at the south service entrance corridor must remain locked at all times.
 If you find it necessary to use the service entrance, it must be attended at all times.

-- Facilities Assistant Schedule: A Facilities Coordinator is on duty to let people into the building and to assist you with any set-up or equipment you might need according to the following schedule:
+- Facilities Assistant Schedule: A Facilities Assistant is on duty to let people into the building and to assist you with any set-up or equipment you might need according to the following schedule:

 Summer: Since activity at the church is reduced considerably in the summer, building hours are reduced during the summer.
 Please schedule your summer meetings during the following hours.
 If you need to schedule a meeting outside these hours, please contact the Facilities Manager.